- Sample local delicacies on a street food tour of Athens

 Day 7: Santorini Catamaran Cruise

-Day 8: Free Morning in Santorini, Travel to Chania
+Day 8: Free Morning in Santorini, Transfer to Chania

 Spend one more morning in Santorini to explore however you like, whether that's a morning on the beach or getting in some last-minute souvenir shopping.